De Meer Stadion

 De Meer Stadion ([də ˈmeːr ˌstaːdijɔn]) is the former stadium of Dutch record football champions Ajax.
-It was opened in 1934 as a result of the club's former stadium being too small.
+It was opened in 1934 as a result of the club's former stadium (Het Houten Stadion) being too small.
 Upon completion, it could hold 22,000 spectators, but accommodating up to 29,500 at its maximum.
 At time of the closure in 1996 it could hold 19,500 spectators.

 Over time, as Ajax's popularity and success grew, the De Meer proved to be too small.
 From 1930 onward, Ajax played their big (European) games at the Olympic Stadium.
-The larger venue also hosted Ajax's midweek night games, since the De Meer Stadion was not suited for floodlights until the mid-seventies.
+The larger venue also hosted Ajax's midweek night games, since the De Meer Stadion lacked floodlights until the mid-seventies.

-The De Meer was abandoned with the opening of the purpose-built Amsterdam Arena in 1996, which since 2018 is called the Johan Cruyff Arena.